Auburn University Regional Airport

 Auburn University Regional Airport with the Robert G. Pitts Field is a public use airport located two nautical miles (4 km) east of the central business district of Auburn, a city in Lee County, Alabama, United States.
 The airport is owned by Auburn University and was formerly known as Auburn–Opelika Robert G. Pitts Airport.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation facility.

 The airport offers no commercial service in or out of Auburn.
 The closest commercial airports are Columbus Airport (40 mi via US-280) in Columbus, Georgia; Montgomery Regional Airport (60 mi via I-85) in Montgomery, Alabama; the Birmingham–Shuttlesworth International Airport (115 mi via US-280) in Birmingham, Alabama; and Hartsfield–Jackson Atlanta International Airport (100 mi via I-85) in Atlanta, Georgia.

 History

 In its earliest days, the airport was nothing more than a grass field.
 With one airplane, the airport was very different from its current status.
 Today, the airport is home to some 97 aircraft and Auburn University's Department of Aviation.

-When first constructed in 1930, the Auburn–Opelika Airport was a private airfield built to serve the sister cities of Auburn and Opelika located in Lee County, Alabama.
-It was also intended to serve the Alabama Polytechnic Institute (API), later renamed Auburn University.
-Over the next decade, the airport would go from a private airfield, to a stop along the mail route for the Civil Aeronautics Administration, and eventually become a training ground for the U.S. Military.
-During its time as a Navy/CAA war training school, the Auburn School of Aviation would be developed.
+When first constructed in 1930, the Auburn–Opelika Airport was a private airfield built to serve the cities of Auburn and Opelika located in Lee County, Alabama.
+It was also used as a stop along the mail route for the Civil Aeronautics Administration.

+In 1939, Alabama Polytechnic Institute, now known as Auburn University, purchased the airport for training pilots for the war effort.
+During its time as a Navy/CAA war training school, the Auburn School of Aviation would be developed and continue as a civilian school after the war.